mhodgesatuh/tictactoe/README.md

 ## Bonus Exercises
 For extra credit:

-Bonus must be done in this order for credit.
+Bonuses must be done in this order for credit.
 No skipping around.

 - Bonus 1: Implement linting
-- Bonus 2: Implemment unit testing and get code coverage above 95%.
+- Bonus 2: Implement unit testing and get code coverage above 95%.
 - Bonus 3: Implement a smart computer player what can win games.
 - Bonus 4: Randomize the selected best next move.
 - Bonus 5: Implement a GUI interface (not included in this example)